DocsOutages and Recovery

 Client Footguns Checklist

-• Deduplicate by event identity (payload.id or X-Kvasyr-Event-Id).
+• Deduplicate by event identity (payload.events[i].id).

 • Treat delivery as at-least-once, not exactly-once.